Global and Community Practice

 Field Placements

 Internships are available locally, throughout New Jersey, and in the Philadelphia and New York City areas.
-In the spring semester of the concentration year, students can go abroad for their field internship to Costa Rica, Vietnam, Guatemala, and Ireland.
+In the spring semester of the specialization year, students can go abroad for their field internship to Costa Rica, Vietnam, Guatemala, and Ireland.

 A small sample of the internships that some of our recent graduates were placed in includes: